 Architecture Behind the ALGO Coin

-The ALGO coin is designed to a fungible token.
+The ALGO coin is designed to be a fungible token.
 Fungibility in cryptocurrency is the property of tokens to be indistinguishable from one another.
-For example, 1 ALGO minted in 2022 is the same and replaceable from another ALGO in 2024.
+For example, 1 ALGO minted in 2022 is the same and replaceable with another ALGO in 2024.
 Both these tokens have the same value and function.
 All fiat currencies, whether it is the the U.S. dollar or the Malaysian Ringgit, have the same fungible property.

 The ALGO coin is at the heart of the Algorand blockchain.
-One cannot use the Algorand blockchain without holding the ALGO coin in their crypto wallet as the decentralized nature of the Algorand blockchain requires users to pay gas fees denominated in ALGO.
+One cannot use the Algorand blockchain without holding the ALGO coin in their crypto wallet, as the decentralized nature of the Algorand blockchain requires users to pay gas fees denominated in ALGO.

-In addition to gas fee payment, ALGO is also used for decentralized governance, staking and ecosystem funding.
+In addition to gas fee payment, ALGO is also used for decentralized governance, staking, and ecosystem funding.

 Scalability & Performance